 Reaction-Time Not Critical: Individual game actions don’t need quick reactions.
 This means you don't need to quickly respond to events in the game or other players.

 Low Pressure: Decisions aren’t time-limited so you can take your time with each action.

 We've documented 2 accessibility features for Reading in Azul which deal with how much reading or listening comprehension is required, how well the game provides accessible text.

 How much reading is required to play the game and how complex the language is.

-No Text: No text in the game at all.
+No Text: No text or numbers in the game at all.
 This means the game is language independent.

 Necessary Text Visibility

 How clear are the required text or numbers to play the game.

 Clear Icons: Icons are used to simply communicate and highlight important graphical elements related to gameplay.
 This assumes good contrast and generally familiar symbols.

 We've documented 7 accessibility features for Physical in Azul which deal with how you interact with the game components and how accommodating these are of different requirements.